 It depends on the terms of your loan.
 Review your loan documents to make sure it’s clear when your repayments are due.
 If possible, sign up for autopay.
 That way, you won’t have to take time out of your work schedule to manually make a payment each time it’s due.

-If you have any questions about your loan balance, reach out to customer service as soon as possible to resolve the issue.
+If you have any questions about your loan balance, reach out to your loan officer or another member of Propel Nonprofits’ team.

 Frequently asked questions